 Integrate problem-solving into your learning initiatives, as problem-solving is increasingly becoming a significant skill towards 2025.

 Encourage your participants to capture and document the problem-solving process, whether it is about addressing a digital marketing problem or tackling an engineering challenge, through video filming.
-This helps the learners capture the learning and problem-solving experience and facilitates peer sharing, motivating more people to do problem-solving as a result.
-A video eLearning platform can be the perfect tool to document, publish, distribute, get feedback, and follow up on this problem-solving process.
+This helps the learners capture the learning and problem-solving experience.
+It also facilitates peer sharing, motivating more people to do problem-solving as a result.
+A video training platform can be the perfect tool to document, publish, distribute, get feedback, and follow up on this problem-solving process.

 Traditionally the focus of L&D was on skills development.
 However, in this uncertain “new normal”, skills are getting obsolete fast and the ability to adapt is increasingly important.
 In order to get people to change and to think out of the box, L&D professionals need to bring “ideas & inspirations” to the audience.